app-sre/manifest-bouncer/README.md

 Run checks on k8s/openshift manifests.

 positional arguments:
-  MANIFEST              The manifest to check (YAML or JSON).
-Use '-' to read
+  MANIFEST              manifest to check (YAML or JSON).
+Use '-' to read from
-                        from STDIN
+                        STDIN

 optional arguments:
-  -h, --help            show this help message and exit -v, --verbose         Print full report
+  -h, --help            show this help message and exit -v, --verbose         print full report
-  --enable-all          Run all the checks.
+  --enable-all          run all the checks.
 To disable a specific check, use
                         the `--disable-<check>` form.
   --enable-limits, --disable-limits
-                        Check that limits are defined --enable-requests, --disable-requests
+                        check that limits are defined --enable-requests, --disable-requests
-                        Check that requests are defined
+                        check that requests are defined
 ```

 If all the tests are successful it will exit with `0`.
 Otherwise it will return with `1` if one or more checks fails.